Equilibrium (film): Production

 Although making a science fiction movie, Wimmer intentionally avoided using futuristic technology that could become obsolete, and he also decided to set his story in an indeterminate future.
 "I wanted to create more of an alternate reality than get caught up in the gadgetry of science fiction," he explained.
-"In fact, there’s no technology in Equilibrium that doesn’t already exist.
-It’s more like a parallel universe, the perfect setting for a parable."
+"In fact, there's no technology in Equilibrium that doesn't already exist.
+It's more like a parallel universe, the perfect setting for a parable."

 Reception

 Critical response

-The review aggregation website Rotten Tomatoes reported that 40% of critics gave the film positive reviews and an average rating of 4.8/10, based on 90 reviews, with the site's consensus stating "Equilibrium is a reheated mishmash of other sci-fi movies."
-Metacritic gave the film a score of 33 out of 100, based on reviews from 22 critics, indicating "generally unfavorable reviews".

-Elvis Mitchell of The New York Times dismissed Equilibrium for having heavily borrowed from Fahrenheit 451, Nineteen Eighty-Four, Brave New World, and other science fiction classics.

-Roger Ebert awarded the film 3 stars out of 4, noting that "Equilibrium would be a mindless action picture, except that it has a mind.
+The review aggregation website Rotten Tomatoes reports that 40% of 89 surveyed critics gave the film a positive review; the average rating is 4.8/10.
+The site's consensus states: "Equilibrium is a reheated mishmash of other sci-fi movies."
+Metacritic gave the film a score of 33 out of 100, based on reviews from 22 critics, indicating "generally unfavorable" reviews.
+Elvis Mitchell of The New York Times dismissed Equilibrium for having heavily borrowed from Fahrenheit 451, Nineteen Eighty-Four, Brave New World, Logan's Run and other science fiction classics.
+Roger Ebert awarded the film three stars out of four, noting that: "Equilibrium would be a mindless action picture, except that it has a mind.
 It doesn't do a lot of deep thinking, but unlike many futuristic combos of sf and f/x, it does make a statement."

-Wimmer said in a Dreamwatch magazine interview that "the paying customers seemed to get it," and said the critics "didn't seem to see that the film had a different message than" Fahrenheit 451 or 1984.
+Wimmer said in a Dreamwatch interview that "the paying customers seemed to get it", and said the critics "didn't seem to see that the film had a different message than" Fahrenheit 451 or 1984.
 Responding to the critics' views, Wimmer later said, "Why would I make a movie for someone I wouldn't want to hang out with?
 Have you ever met a critic who you wanted to party with?
 I haven't."